Omokiti/github_article/Index.md

 **Pre-requisite for cloning**

-In order to clone a repo from GitHub, you have to first have an account on [GitHub](https://github.com/).
+To to clone a repo from GitHub, you have to first have an account on [GitHub](https://github.com/).

 Let's assume you landed your first gig and you have been given access to the company's repository on GitHub and you need the files on your computer so that you can start working.
 That is where cloning comes in handy.